SpursGoZmy/Table-LLaVA/README.md

 5. Training script with DeepSpeed ZeRO-3: [`continue_sft_table_llava.sh`](https://github.com/SpursGoZmy/Table-LLaVA/blob/main/scripts/v1_5/table_llava_scripts/continue_sft_table_llava.sh).
 Set the ```pretrain_mm_mlp_adapter``` parameter to the path of your pre-trained vision-language projector, such as ```./pretrained_mm_projector/llava-v1.5-7b-with-table-pretrain/mm_projector.bin```.
 The trained table llava model will be saved at the specified ```output_dir```.

 ## 5. Inference
+### 5.1 Inference with Table-LLaVA checkpoints saved from the original LLaVA repo
 The inference data should be stored in the LLaVA's jsonl format.
 Each line in the input file corresponds to an input sample, which is a JSON string (generated by `json.dumps()`) of a Python dict.
 The sample format should look like:

 ```python